SublimeText/LaTeXTools/README.markdown

 LaTeX-clw support
 -----------------

 LaTeXTools automatically supports the `LaTeX-cwl` autocompletion package.
 If the package is installed, support is automatically enabled.
+By default, as soon as one types, e.g., `\te`, a popup is shown displaying possible completions, including e.g. `\textit` and the like.
+I personally don't use it, but many find it useful.

+The following settings are provided:

-There is also a setting, `cwl_list` to point LaTeXtools to the `cwl` files.
+* `cwl_list`: a list of paths to the `cwl` files
+* `cwl_completion`: when to show that cwl completion popup.
+The possible values are:
+  - `prefixed` (default): show completions only if the current word is prefixed with `\`
+  - `always`: always show cwl completions
+  - `never`: never display the popup

 Command completion, snippets, etc.